clayh53/tufte-jekyll/README.md

 The custom Liquid tags are designed to simplify writing content and displaying it with the *tufte-css* look.
 Here are a few notes on using quotes inside the tags.

-* Liquid tags work best when you use double quotes to surround the tag parameters, as you'll see in all the examples below.
+* Liquid tags work with either double or single quotes to surround the tag parameters, as you'll see in all the examples below.

-* You can use single quotes and apostrophes in the text inside tag parameters.
+* You can use single quotes and apostrophes in the text inside tag parameters, as long as all the parameters are surrounded by double quotes.
 Liquid will automatically process them correctly.
-For example: `{% newthought "I'm so smart!" %}` will render as `I'm so smart!`
+For example: `{% newthought "I'm so smart!" %}` will render as `I'm so smart!`.
+If the text inside one of the parameters contains a single quote, then use double quotes to surround the parameters.
+Conversely, if the text inside one of the parameters contains a double quote, use single quotes to surround the parameters.

-* To use a double quote in the text inside a tag parameter, escape the double quote by placing a backslash directly in front of it, for example: `{% newthought "\"I'm so smart!\", she thought." %}` will render as `"I'm so smart!", she thought.`
+* One can also use a double quote in the text inside a tag parameter by 'escaping' the double quote by placing a backslash directly in front of it, for example: `{% newthought "\"I'm so smart!\", she thought." %}` will render as `"I'm so smart!", she thought.`

 * You can use HTML inside of a tag parameter.
 (However, you cannot use Markdown inside a tag parameter) You can use either single quotes, or escaped double quotes in the HTML.
 For example, both of the following tags will work: